-As at June 30, 2013, we had cash on hand of \$825,100.
-Our working capital was \$378,489.
-Subsequent to June 30, 2013 and as of the date of the report, we raised CAD\$837,500 and USD\$1,230,000 by issuing 16,950,001 of the Company's common shares.
-In connection with the closing, the Company paid compensation consisting of a cash fee of CAD\$57,750 and USD\$18,000 and issued 552,000 broker common stock purchase warrants.
+As at June 30, 2014, we had cash on hand of \$1,250,383.
+Our working capital was \$29,145 which excludes the warrant liability and deferred premium on flow-through shares which are non-cash items reflected as liabilities.
+Subsequent to June 30, 2014 and as of the date of the report, we raised \$4,800,000 by issuing 34,285,714 of the Company's common shares.
+In connection with the closing, the Company paid compensation consisting of a cash fee of \$252,316 and issued 1,928,571 broker common stock purchase warrants.
+Each compensation warrant entitles the holder to purchase one common share at \$0.14 and expires 24 months from the date of issuance.
 We hold a significant portion of cash reserves in Canadian dollars.
 Due to foreign exchange rate fluctuations, the value of these Canadian dollar reserves can result in translation gains or losses in US dollar terms.
 If there was to be a significant decline in the Canadian dollar against the US dollar, the US dollar value of that Canadian dollar cash position presented on our balance sheet would also significantly decline.
 If the US dollar significantly declines relative to the Canadian dollar, our quoted US dollar cash position would also significantly decline.
 Such foreign exchange declines could cause us to experience losses.
 In addition to paying expenses in Canadian dollars, we also pay expenses in South African Rand, Madagascar Ariary and Australian Dollars.
 Therefore, we are subject to risks relating to movements in those currencies.